diazona/EarlyWarning/README.md

 * all tags used are relatively obscure
 * math formulas are not formatted using MathJax syntax

 If a problem is detected, a temporarily comment is created to encourage the author to edit.
-The comment is deleted after 5 minutes.
+The comment is deleted after 5 minutes (or 10, when MathJax reference is posted).

+Some of the less obvious issues are handled by posting a message in chat for manual review:

+* very short question body
+* poor style of question title
+* an often-misused tag

+---

 Motivated by the feature request [A warning to those who use only rare/new tags](http://meta.math.stackexchange.com/q/21669); consequently, the logic of tag handling is specific to Math site.
 Also, MathJax warnings would make sense only on MathJax-enabled sites.